msgordon/starlink-sdf/README.rst

   hdr = sdf.getheader(sdf_image_filename, 1)  # get first HDU's header
   hdr = sdf.getheader(sdf_image_filename, 'VARIANCE')  # get HDU header with name 'VARIANCE'

-Note that for the last example, only PRIMARY (DATA_ARRAY), VARIANCE, and QUALITY from JCMT files are implemented.
+Note that for the last example, only PRIMARY (DATA_ARRAY), VARIANCE, QUALITY, EXP_TIME, and WEIGHTS maps from JCMT files are implemented.

 The function getdata() gets the data of an HDU.
 Similar to getheader(), it only requires the input .sdf file name while the extension is specified through the optional arguments.
 It does have one extra optional argument, header.
 If header is set to True, this function will return both data and header, otherwise only data is returned::